How to Photograph and Post Images of Your Art

-* Label all images with essential information like title, medium, materials, dimensions and any other particulars that contribute to understanding and appreciating the art as a physical object and not just a picture on a computer screen.
+* Label all images with essential information like title, medium, materials, dimensions and any other specifics that contribute to understanding and appreciating the art as a physical object, and not just a picture on a computer screen.

 * Make your art look important.
 Photograph it on a clean blank wall just like it might look if it was hanging in a gallery (maybe even ask a gallery or business you know if you can borrow a blank wall space to shoot your art.)
 If you do this well, the online viewing experience can approximate that of seeing the art in a gallery.
 The fact that the viewer sees your art on display in a gallery-type setting can have the psychological effect of increasing its (and your) credibility, not to mention that they'll have an easier time imagining what it might look like in their homes or offices.

 * Before you put your images online, show them to other people.
 Ask for feedback.
 How large do they think your art is?
 Have them demonstrate with their hands.
 Ask how they think it looks up close.
 Ask if they have any questions.
 Ask if they'd like to see certain parts of it closer.
-Take a survey; find out what they notice, what they miss, and fill in the blanks with a better or more extensive selection of images.
+Take a survey; find out what they notice, what they miss, and if necessary, fill in the blanks with a better or more extensive selection of images.
 Your goal is to make sure viewers see everything you want them to see.